 I got Gillian Welch’s Hell Among the Yearlings as part of a gift bag from a Waterloo Records holiday party.
 I didn’t get around to listening to it till about 15 years later, and I had to play catch-up.

 I’ve known about Low for years, but I didn’t hear them till MONO shared a bill with them in concert.

 The annual Friends of the Library Book Sale hooked me up with Fugazi’s End Hits for $1, so I sought out The Argument to round out my collection.
 I vaguely remember the news of Fugazi’s hiatus upsetting my Waterloo coworkers.
 I hadn’t yet jumped on the bandwagon.

-Tags: aco, bloodthirsty butchers, cocco, death cab for cutie, ex-girl, favorite edition, fra-foa, fugazi, gillian welch, guided by voices, hajime chitose, kicell, low, missy elliott, mono, onitsuka chihiro, quruli, res, rufus wainwright, semisonic, shea seger, sigur ros, soulsberry, the brilliant green, the shins, utada hikaru
+Tags: aco, bloodthirsty butchers, cocco, death cab for cutie, ex-girl, favorite edition, fra-foa, fugazi, gillian welch, guided by voices, hajime chitose, kicell, low, missy elliott, mono, onitsuka chihiro, quruli, res, rewind, rufus wainwright, semisonic, shea seger, sigur ros, soulsberry, the brilliant green, the shins, utada hikaru

 2017 marked the largest year-over-year increase in my CD collection, and the biggest recipient of that largesse is the Lifelong Thrift Shop.

 I crunched the numbers, and the store provided 168 of the 458 items bought in 2017.
 At an average of $0.73 per CD and $1.46 per record, I contributed more than $130 to Lifelong coffers.
 I wouldn’t have made a charitable payroll deduction that large.